-As the school accepts responsibility for students while they are at school, parents/caregivers are asked to contact students only in an emergency and only through the school office in the Administration Block.
+As the school accepts responsibility for students while they are at school, parents/carers are asked to contact students only in an emergency through the school office.

 Contact with school staff

 Contact and appointments with staff may be made by phone or by email.
 The school phone number and email address can be found on the first page of this booklet.